-Records of Construction Signing, Collisions, and Surveillance
+Records of Construction Signing, Collisions, and Surveillance of Class A signs once they are installed.

 Due to the increased damages being awarded by the courts for improper signing, it has become more important that detailed records of signing and delineation be continuously maintained on every project on sections of highway within the construction limits under traffic.
 The following are recommended procedures and methods of recording the signing on the project: